The Appearance of Progress

 DARK_MODE_BAR = stylist().rgb(3, 151, 49).fg().et_voila()

 First, if stylist() and et_voila() are too sassy for you, then Style.builder() and build() will work just as well.
 Second, notice that there are two different ways of specifying colors. foreground() and background() expect fully built color objects, which are internally converted to colorants.
-By contrast, embedded_rgb(), gray(), and rgb() take RGB component or gray level arguments and must be followed by fg(), on(), or bg() to select foreground or background, with on() an alias to fg().
+By contrast, embedded_rgb(), gray(), and rgb() take RGB component or gray level arguments and must be followed by fg(), on(), or bg() to select foreground or background. on() is an alias to fg(), as it enables method chains like rgb(3, 151, 49).on().rgb(15, 17, 19).bg().

 When declaring styles, only include attributes that you want set and nothing else.
-Don’t bother with defining styles that undo other styles or incrementally transition from one style to another.
-You can easily and automatically compute them with Python’s negation ~ and subtraction - operators.
-In particular, the style ~style undoes all attributes of style, hence restoring the terminal to its default appearance.
-The style style2 - style1 incrementally transitions from style1 to style2 (note the reverse order).
+Don’t bother with defining styles that undo other styles.
+You can easily and automatically compute them by negating styles, i.e., by applying Rust’s or Python’s unary minus operators.
+In other words, -style undoes all attributes set by style and hence restores the terminal to its default appearance.
+In the future, prettypretty may also add support for binary minus to compute the difference between two styles.

 2. Adjust Styles